|

 can be regarded as a selection between 26 different UKWs.

-- 2 Notches on the extra Naval wheels
+- 2 Notches on the extra Naval rotors

 To ensure a more frequent stepping of the rotors, the three extra Naval rotors